vkristoll/Pansharpening-PRISMA-CNNs/README.md

 *Detailed guidelines are included inside each script.*

-*The folder "example_image" contains a Prisma L1 level image and a .docx file with a detailed description about preparing the input files of the CNN.
-It also contains a .py file to georeference Prisma L2D level images.
+*The file "Preparing_input_files.txt" includes a link to access a Prisma L1 level image and detailed description about preparing the input files of the CNN.

+*The file "PRISMA_L2D_georeference.py" contains information on georeferencing Prisma L2D level images.

 If you use this code, please cite the below paper.